mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 administrative services for support units, which can create a situation where a campaigning-force goes to war with artillery and specialist supports that would normally be assigned to several such formations.
-K’kree commanders are quite happy with this; overkill is more commonly a goal than a flaw.
+K'kree commanders are quite happy with this; overkill is more commonly a goal than a flaw.